 Research at the Laboratory for Understanding Neurons focuses on modelling synaptic plasticity, dendritic and axonal excitability, synaptic integration in dendrites and dendritic spines, and the dynamics of small and mid-size cortical microcircuits.
 It is also geared to the development of analytical and computational methods for deciphering information processing at single cell and network levels.
-Led by Idan SEGEV, the group consists of eight postdoctoral fellows, doctoral and Master's students, with projects focusing on understanding the computational capabilities of single cells and on the characterisation of the link between neuron types and networks dynamics.
+Led by Idan SEGEV, the group consists of doctoral students, with projects focusing on understanding the computational capabilities of single cells and on the characterisation of the link between neuron types and networks dynamics.
 The laboratory houses a powerful computer cluster (Dual-Core AMD Opteron Processor 2220), personal computers (Macs and PCs) for each of the students, and a direct line to the Blue Brain Project supercomputer.